smashedr/wow-backup/README.md

-# WoW Backup
+# WoW Backup and Restore

-A simple script to backup your World of Warcraft settings, addons, and addon settings.
+A simple script to backup and restore your World of Warcraft settings, addons, and addon settings.

 Only works on Windows 10.